bezokurepo/models/README.md

 Regular maintenace and updating will be in operation.
 Deprecation rules are work in progress, keep in touch if you are forking any models
 # feedback
 If you need new models or support, email ian.gilmour@bezoku.ai
+# training data
+You can find the original conllu files here - https://github.com/UniversalDependencies, many of which have already been forked to bezokurepo